Deer Hunting Policies & Guidelines

 Return harvests are permitted for GUIDED BUCK HUNTS ONLY and only if a fair harvest opportunity (determined at guide's discretion) was not presented to the hunter.
 If you are not presented with a fair opportunity to harvest a buck during your visit (as determined by your guide), you may return within 1 year, incurring only lodging, dining, guide and blind fees -- but no additional harvest fees.
 Return harvests are only permitted for bucks and only for guided hunts.
 There are no return harvest opportunities for does that may be included in your deer hunting package.
-If you take and miss your shot, or if you wound a deer, even if the animal is not recovered, this will be considered a fair opportunity meaning all package charges will apply and a return harvest will not be permitted.
+If you take and miss your shot, or if you wound a deer, even if the animal is not recovered, this will be considered a fair opportunity meaning all package charges will apply and the buck will be considered killed.

 - You must sight-in your rifle before going to the blind; or you must at least shoot your rifle to confirm its accuracy.

 - Deer become accustomed to morning or evening hunt patterns and they often begin feeding in mid-day.
 We encourage you to stay in your blind as long as possible to improve your chances of harvesting a deer.

 - Stay inside your blind until you are picked up.
 You could disturb other hunters and also disturb the deer.
 If you have “the urge,” do it as close to the blind as you can and get right back into the blind.